2019 Breaking Ground Albarino

 Our Breaking Ground Range celebrates our focus on innovation pioneering alternative wines and wine styles.
 We were the first to plant this white variety in the Hunter Valley.
 Albariño originates from the Galician region of North West Spain.
 Like the Hunter, this region is classified as warm maritime and its wines are low in alcohol and acid focused, typical of our Hunter Valley whites.
 The wine is characterized by its high natural acidity, minerality and zesty fruit.

-Tasting Notes : Hallmark regional qualities of line and length in the form of refreshing acidity and textural minerality.
+Tasting Notes Hallmark regional qualities of line and length in the form of refreshing acidity, mid palate texture and saline minerality.

-The 2018 vintage had perfect ripening conditions with dry, warm days paired with cooler nights resulting in beautifully ripe and healthy fruit which we picked in mid January.
+Winemakers Notes Small bunches and intensely flavoured fruit with bright aromatics was a characteristic of the 2019 vintage, resulting in beautifully ripe and healthy fruit which we picked in mid January.
 After minimal skin-contact we fermented the juice in stainless steel tanks using a small amount of solids and wild yeasts.
 Extended lees contact post fermentation resulted in a textural complex wine.

 Alcohol – 11.5 % pH- 3.36 TA - 7.1 g/l